gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 This allows Terragrunt to acquire different credentials at runtime without changing any `terragrunt.hcl` configuration.
 You can use this flag to set arbitrary credentials for continuous integration, authentication with providers other than AWS and more.

-As long as the standard output of the command passed to `terragrunt-auth-provider-cmd` results in JSON matching the schema above, corresponding environment variables will be set before Terragrunt begins IAC execution for a `terragrunt.hcl` file.
+As long as the standard output of the command passed to `auth-provider-cmd` results in JSON matching the schema above, corresponding environment variables will be set before Terragrunt begins IAC execution for a `terragrunt.hcl` file.

 The simplest approach to leverage this flag is to write a script that fetches desired credentials, and emits them to STDOUT in the JSON format listed above: